-High affinity WDR5 antagonist (Kd = 93 nM); disrupts WDR5-MLL interaction.
+OICR 9429 is a high affinity WDR5 antagonist (Kd = 93 nM; IC50 = 64 nM); disrupts WDR5-MLL interaction.
 Exhibits selectivity for WDR5 over 22 methyltransferases and a panel of kinases, GPCRs, ion channels, and transporters.
 Reduces viability of acute myeloid leukemia cells in vitro.
 Also disrupts MLL1-RbBP5 interaction.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the OICR-9429 probe summary on the SGC website.